 Phase 2 Capacity Target

-By the completion of Phase 2 around 2027, the Angola segment should be capable of handling approximately 5 million tonnes of freight per annum, up from the roughly 400,000 tonnes carried in 2024.
-This tenfold increase in throughput capacity depends on the combined effect of signalling modernization, passing loop construction, rolling stock fleet expansion, and port terminal capacity.
+By the completion of Phase 2 around 2027, the Angola segment is expected to move toward the DFC-disclosed target of 4.6 million metric tonnes of transport capacity.
+This increase depends on the combined effect of signalling modernization, passing loop construction, rolling stock fleet expansion, and port terminal capacity.
 Achieving this target on schedule would represent a significant success by the standards of African railway rehabilitation projects, most of which experience delays of two to four years relative to initial projections.

 Phase 3 — DRC Connection (2025–2028)